Win a $200 Amazon Gift Card by cooking this month’s recipe!

-I’ve made a batch, and sometimes two batches, of these muffins every week for the past three weeks.
+I’ve made a batch, and sometimes two batches, of these pumpkin muffins every week for the past three weeks.
 And I still can’t keep my freezer stocked with them because my family eats them up so fast!
+I think you’ll love them too. 🧡

 How to Make Pumpkin Chocolate Chip Muffins

-• I use a large scoop to quickly and easily fill my muffin tin.
+• I use a large trigger-style ice cream scoop to quickly and easily fill the wells of the muffin tin with batter.

-• I like to sprinkle a few extra chocolate chips on top of the muffins right before baking for a prettier presentation.
+• Sprinkle a few extra chocolate chips on top of the muffins right before baking for a prettier presentation.

 • You can make these muffins with pumpkin pie spice if you have it on hand.
 I always make a batch of my homemade pumpkin pie spice at the beginning of fall.
 Store-bought works also.
 If you don’t have pumpkin pie spice, I’ve listed the amounts of cinnamon, allspice, nutmeg and cloves that you would use in the recipe.

-• You can also make mini muffins with this batter, using a mini muffin pan.
+• Mini muffins: You can make mini muffins with this batter, using a mini muffin pan.

 4.84 from 6 ratings